Jaseci-Labs/jaseci/jaseci_kit/jaseci_kit/modules/encoders/README.md

             }
             report [result];
         }
-        # predict indivisual intent on new text
+        # predict intent on new text
         can predict with predict entry{
         # Use the model to perform inference
         # returns the list of context with the suitable candidates